Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 A note on the use of Diaz y Diaz's tables \cite{DiazyDiaz_minorations}: these tables are based on the lower bound \cite[Inequality (26)]{Poitou_1976} which is worst possible when, in the setting of that article, the considered number field is totally imaginary.
 Thus our upper bounds on $[L\colon\mathbb{Q}]$ are obtained from looking at \cite[Table 1, cas totalement imaginaire, pp. 1-10]{DiazyDiaz_minorations}.

 From the bound on the degree of the extension $L$, we will use techniques from class field theory and representation theory to pin down $L$ sufficiently well to obtain an explicit number field containing $\QQ(H)$ for any simple object $H$ of $\mathcal{C}_{p,\ell}$.
 This leads to a finite list of possibilities for the generic fibre $H_\mathbb{Q}$.
-These computations are the object of Section \ref{sec:generic_fibre}.